A General Approach to Approximate Multistage Subgraph Problems: Introduction Related Work

-Subgraph Problems are concerned with selecting some feasible set of graph elements (vertices and/or edges) that is optimal with respect to some measure.
-However, if the graph at hand changes over time (i.e., if we consider a \emph{multistage graph}), a single solution does not suffice and a sequence of solutions is necessary.
-A natural concern is to avoid big changes when transitioning from one solution to the next, since each change might induce costs for changing the state of the corresponding entities.
+Subgraph Problems (SPs) are concerned with selecting some feasible set of graph elements (vertices and/or edges) that is optimal w.r.t.\ some measure.
+The class of SPs is very rich: it includes many traditional planning problems like Shortest \st Path, Minimum \st Cut, Minimum Weight Perfect Matching, Maximum Independent Set, Minimum Vertex Cover, Maximum Cut, Maximum Planar Subgraphs, Steiner Trees, etc.

+As problem instances may be subject to change over time, it is often required to solve the same SP multiple times.
+A \emph{multistage graph} is simply a sequence of graphs (the \emph{stages}) and we ask for an individual solution per stage.
+A natural concern is to avoid big changes when transitioning from one solution to the next, since each change might introduce costs for changing the state of the corresponding entities.
 Depending on the problem, the transition quality may be measured differently.

-Introduced by Gupta et al.~\cite{GTW14} and Eisenstat et al.~\cite{EMS14}, multistage graph problems have shown to be a rich subject of research.
-A \emph{multistage graph} is simply a sequence of graphs (the stages) and we ask for an individual solution per stage.
-In many cases, generalizing a polynomial-time solvable problem to a multistage setting renders it NP-hard (e.g., Multistage Shortest \st Path~\cite{FNSZ20} or Multistage Perfect Matching~\cite{GTW14}).
-There is some work on identifying parameters that allow for fixed-parameter tractability of NP-hard multistage problems~\cite{FNRZ19,FNSZ20,F21,BFK20,HHKNRS19}.
-Another popular approach to tackle such problems are approximation algorithms~\cite{BEK19,BELP18,BEST19,BET19,EMS14}.
+Introduced by Gupta et al.~\cite{GTW14} and Eisenstat et al.~\cite{EMS14}, multistage (a.k.a.\ temporal) graph problems have shown to be a rich subject of research.
+In many cases, generalizing a polynomial-time solvable problem to a multistage setting renders it NP-hard, e.g., Multistage Shortest \st Path~\cite{FNSZ20} or Multistage Perfect Matching~\cite{GTW14}.
+There is some work on identifying parameters that allow for fixed-parameter tractability of NP-hard multistage problems~\cite{FNSZ20,BFK22,FNRZ22,Flu21,HHK+21}.
+Another popular approach to tackle such problems are approximation algorithms~\cite{EMS14,BEK21,BELP18,BEST21,BET22}, see~below.

 In most of these works, the objective is to optimize a combined quantity $O + T$ that measures both the objective value~$O$ of the individual per-stage solutions and the quality~$T$ of the transitions between subsequent solutions.
-For example, consider the following multistage MaxWeight Perfect Matching problem on a sequence of~$\tau$ graphs~$(G_i)_{i=1}^\tau$, each with edge weights~$w_i\colon E(G_i)\to\mathbb Q_{>0}$: find a perfect matching~$M_i$ for each~$G_i$ such that~$O+T$ is maximized; here, $O\coloneqq \sum_{i=1}^\tau \sum_{e\in M_i}w_i(e)$ is the sum of the individual matchings' weights and~$T\coloneqq \sum_{i=1}^{\tau-1} |M_i\cap M_{i+1}|$ is the sum of transition qualities measured as the cardinality of common edges between subsequent solutions.
+For example, consider a multistage variant of the Maximum Matching problem: Given a sequence of~$\tau$ graphs~$(G_i)_{i=1}^\tau$, find a matching~$M_i$ for each~$G_i$ such that~$O+T$ is maximized.
+Here, $O\coloneqq \sum_{i=1}^\tau |M_i|$ is the sum of the individual matchings' cardinalities and~$T\coloneqq \sum_{i=1}^{\tau-1} |M_i\cap M_{i+1}|$ is the sum of transition qualities measured as the cardinality of edges that are common between subsequent solutions.